-You can apply microtonal tunings in this algorithm using files in Scala format, placed on the MicroSD card.
-The files can be generated by the Scala application, any another tool that writes Scala-format files (for example, Scale Workshop), or even written by hand.
+Scala files can be generated by the Scala application, any another tool that writes Scala-format files (for example, Scale Workshop25), or even written by hand.

 Some example files are included on the MicroSD card that comes with the module.
 Scale files need to go in the folder named 'scl', and keyboard map files need to go in the folder named 'kbm'.